 Questionnaires have not been shown to correlate with specific types of auditory processing disorders in the research.
 For this reason they are not considered a viable basis for diagnosis.
 However, questionnaires offer you the benefit of allowing you to tap into the emotional state of the person.
 This information can be invaluable in picking up on clinically significant emotional states, such as anger and depression.
 (For more about depression inducing auditory conditions see here.)
 Questionnaires also allow you to identify which real life circumstances need to be addressed on a situation basis e.g. listening to the TV vs general hearing.

 Degree of Disability vs Handicap

-Degree of disability is measured by a third party through objective and subjective auditory function measures.
+Degree of disability is a measure by a third party through objective and subjective (auditory) function measures.

 Handicap is entirely a subjective measure that is independent from a need to be demonstrated, it merely needs to be reported and is accepted at face value without confirmation of a third party.